The characters list for the animated series C.O.P.S..

 - Cool Plane: The "Air Raid" (though it is a helicopter)

-- Meaningful Name: Hugh S. Sikorsky references to "Hughes" and "Sikorsky", two helicoptor manufacturers.
+- Meaningful Name: Hugh S. Sikorsky references to "Hughes" and "Sikorsky", two helicopter manufacturers.

 Hardtop (Archetype: Pursuit Specialist)

-- Badass Driver: his purpose on the team driving the Cool Car, the "Ironsides".
+- Badass Driver: His purpose on the team driving the Cool Car, the "Ironsides".

 - Dogged Nice Guy, with a dose of The Everyman thrown in.